imjoy-team/ImJoy/README.md

 Please star the ImJoy repo to support ImJoy.

-We would like ImJoy to be a community driven framework, everyone is welcome to contribute your idea, feedback, plugins and other code to the project.
+We would like ImJoy to be a community driven framework, everyone is welcome to contribute your idea, feedback, plugins and code to the project.
 We don't have a guidline for that yet, for now please feel free to use the [issues](https://github.com/oeway/ImJoy/issues) and fork the project.